-- When using Automatic Memory Management (AMM) in Oracle 11g, or Automatic Shared memory Management (ASMM) in Oracle 10g, allocate sufficient memory for the Oracle database. - Set appropriate PROCESSES or SESSIONS initialization parameters.
+- When using Automatic Memory Management (AMM) in Oracle 11g, or Automatic Shared memory Management (ASMM) in Oracle 10g, allocate sufficient memory for the Oracle database. - Set appropriate PROCESSES and SESSIONS initialization parameters.
 Oracle creates a new server process for every new connection that is made to it.
 The number of connections an application can make to the Oracle instance thus depends on how many processes Oracle can create.
 PROCESSES and SESSIONS together determine how many simultaneous connections Oracle can accept.
-In large vSphere environments (as defined in the 5.5 version of vSphere Installation and Setup) we recommend setting both PROCESSES and SESSIONS to 1000.
-In environments that approach the configuration maximums (as specified in Configuration Maximums for VMware vSphere 5.5), it might be necessary to increase both of these values to 1200.
+In large vSphere environments (as defined in the 6.0 version of vSphere Installation and Setup, search for "vCenter Server for Windows Hardware Requirements") we recommend setting both PROCESSES and SESSIONS to 1000.
+In environments that approach the configuration maximums (as specified in Configuration Maximums for vSphere 6.0), it might be necessary to increase both of these values to 1200.

-- If database operations are slow, after checking that the statistics are up to date and the indexes are not fragmented, you should move the indexes to separate tablespaces (i.e., place tables and primary key (PK) constraint index on one tablespace and the other indexes (i.e., BTree) on another tablespace). - For large vCenter Server inventories (i.e., those that approach the limits for the number of hosts or virtual machines), increase the db_writer_processes parameter to 4.
+- If database operations are slow, after checking that the statistics are up to date and the indexes are not fragmented, you should move the indexes to separate tablespaces (i.e., place tables and primary key (PK) constraint index on one tablespace and the other indexes (i.e., BTree) on another tablespace). - For large vCenter Server inventories (i.e., those that approach the limits for the number of hosts or virtual machines), increase the number of threads available for writing by changing the db\writer\processes parameter to 6.
+This change can be useful for applications that issue many disk writes, such as vpxd.